 We assume the availability of a single channel for communication.
-The wireless network is viewed as a directed graph, with each directed link in the graph representing an available communication link.
+The wireless network is viewed as a directed graph, with each directed link in the graph representing an available (directed) communication link between a node pair capable of communication with non-zero rate.
 We model interference using a conflict relation between links.
 Two links are said to conflict with each other if it is only feasible to schedule at most one of the links at any given time.
 The conflict relation is assumed to be symmetric.
 The conflict-based interference model provides a tractable approximation of reality - while it does not capture the wireless channel precisely, it is more amenable to analysis.
-Such conflict-based interference models have also been used in past related work (e.g., [9], [10]), etc.
+Such conflict-based interference models have also been used in past related work (e.g., [10], [11]), etc.

 We assume a single channel of operation.
 Time is assumed to be slotted, with the slot duration being 1 unit time (i.e., we use slot duration as the time unit).
 In each time slot, the scheduler used in the network determines which links should transmit in that time slot.
+We also adopt the following convention: at the beginning of each time-slot, the scheduling decisions are taken, and transmissions occur.
+Then new arrivals occur at the end of the slot.